hexbatch/apple-core/v1/docs/core/scripts.md

 Actions will pass in more data to the input_param, and the return values are more defined

 input_param:
+* write_value: {} empty except when a script attribute is written to
 * current_attributes: {}
 * local script_state (stored in the token its attribute parent is attached to)
 * global script state (stored in the token type attribute that is made when an attribute having the script is attached to the token type)